Please remember, I am not a medical expert. This blog is record of my experience and the methods I use with my daughter. That is all.

 NHS – National Health Service; the British health care system.
 I will go into more details in later posts.

-OT – occupational therapist, assists with fine motor skills (smaller movements like picking up peas)
+OT – occupational therapist, assists with fine motor skills (smaller movements like picking up peas).
+They can also provide assistance with adaptions to the home and equipment.

 Phenobarbital – a barbiturate used to treat seizures in infants; May no longer takes this.